nikolaswise/nikolas.ws/content/bibliography/easterling/medium-design.md

 > Design in the medium is less like making a thing and more like having your hands on the faders and toggles of organization.

-This is deeply related to the theseis I outlined in [How to Design While Developing](/texts/how-to-design-while-developing).
+This is deeply related to the thesis I outlined in [How to Design While Developing](/texts/how-to-design-while-developing).

 > It is the design of interdependencies, chemistries, chain reactions.
 It benefits from an artistic curiosity about spatial wiring or reagents in spatial mixtures.
 You are designing not only a single object but a platform for inflecting populations of objects or setting up relative potentials within them.
 You are comfortable with dynamic markers and unfinished processes.